 - Poach the salmon in a little water for 10 minutes till tender, drain and set aside

-- Boil potatoes till tender, drain and mash with butter, seasoning and horseradish
+- Boil potatoes till tender, drain and mash with butter and seasoning

-- Fold in the salmon, parsley, dill, capers and lemon zest
+- Flake the salmon and mix with parsley, dill, capers and lemon zest

 - Make into 4 patties

-- Whisk egg in one bowl and have polenta on separate plate
+- Whisk egg in one bowl and have breadcrumbs on seperate plate

-- Dip the fishcakes in the egg then poenta
+- Dip the fishcakes in the egg then breadcrumbs

 - Fry in oil, 3 minutes either side till cooked through and golden